Amokrane/Atmosphere/README.md

 # Atmosphere
-A playground Android app to experiment with different architectures, idioms and libraries.
+A playground Android app to experiment with different architectures, idioms, testing strategies and libraries.

 # Architecture patterns
 TBC